DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-01-02-why-we-are-working-on-claim-funding-for-mentors.md

 ---
-title: Why are we working on ‘Track and pay’?
+title: Why are we working on Claim funding for mentors?
 description: Placement schools can access grant money to support the new training requirements of school-based mentors
 date: 2024-01-02
 tags: